-- Receiving information from an outside source regarding their match or the matches of others. - Taking a phone call or using a cellular device. - Wearing ear/headphones, unless the player is participating in a Pokémon Video Game tournament, and the ear/headphones are visibly jacked into their own game system.
+- Receiving information from an outside source regarding their match or the matches of others. - Taking a phone call or using a cellular device. - Wearing ear/headphones, unless the player is participating in a Pokémon video game tournament (VGC, Pokémon GO, or Pokémon UNITE), and the ear/headphones are visibly jacked into their own game system.
+Use of headsets (headphones with an attached mic) is also prohibited, except during Pokémon UNITE tournaments.